Lesson 5: Increasing Concurrency¶

 outgoing signal moveEnded(result : Bool)

 This loses information that would probably be useful to its client.
-We will therefore change the moveEnded()
+We will therefore change the moveEnded() signature

-to match the corresponding signal sent by ValveDriverImpl
+to match the corresponding signal sent by ValveDriverImpl by:

 - Modifying the

-port to change the signal signature. - Modifying the
+ValveControllerport to change the signal signature. - Modifying the

-component to solve any static type errors caused by changing its provided port. - Reverifying the project, and fixing any other issues resulting from the changes.
+ValveControllerImplcomponent to solve any static type errors caused by changing its provided port. - Reverifying the project, and fixing any other issues resulting from the changes.

-Modifying ValveController
+Modifying ValveController¶

-We will take the following steps to modify ValveController
+We will take the following steps to modify ValveController:

 - Import the declarations from

-. - Modify the signature in the signal declaration.
+ValveDriver. - Modify the signature in the signal declaration.

 - Adapt the transition handlers that send this signal to handle the new signature.